arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 - **Security:** The MKR WAN 1310 board comes with the crypto chip (ECC-508), which allows us to store data and credentials securely.

-In this tutorial, we will be covering the basics of setting up a MKRWAN series device to connect to the LoRa® network, through something called The Things Network (TTN).
+In this tutorial, we will be covering the basics of setting up a MKRWAN series device to connect to the LoRa®-based network, through something called The Things Network (TTN).
 We can start by looking at [this map](https://www.thethingsnetwork.org/map) to see if we are within reach of a gateway.

 ### Circuit